My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 - The bottom shelf would be a few inches above the radiator; to allow adequate space for air flow (convention heat).

-Unlike older radiators (that just radiated heat) modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat; which helps to maintain a more ambient room temperature.
+Unlike older radiators (that just radiated heat), modern radiators tend to be two side panels with a gap between and a grill on top to also produce convection heat.
+This helps to maintain a more ambient room temperature.
 Therefore, with modern radiators, so as not to impede air flow and thus there efficiency, it’s advisable not to obstruct the top grill.

 A Place for Knickknacks

 Shelves can be for functional use or displaying ornaments.
 The one detailed here is designed specifically for my wife’s knickknacks that were previously displayed on a radiator shelf in the bedroom.

 I had to remove the shelf when I recently replaced our old radiator with a better but slightly taller one.
 When I fitted the new radiator, I couldn’t reposition the shelf higher because of insufficient space due to the recessed built-in cupboard above.

 Having taken all the restraints, requirements and available space into account, I could then make all the appropriate measurements to work out the dimensions, and then calculate what wood I required.